 ===================================================

-So you don’t forget, below is the information relevant to Twilight Meals during 23/24 Season.
+The information relevant to Twilight Meals during 23/24 Season is:

-Meals are back for Twilight Sailing this Tuesday all for the same price as last year’s $15.00 per person.
+Meals will be on for Twilight Sailing on Tuesdays, all for the same price as last year’s $15.00 per person.
 We are reverting to the tried and true meal provided by GLYC volunteers.
 It isn’t meant to be gourmet, it isn’t meant to be flash, it is meant to give you something to eat while you unwind after the race and have a chat with your fellow members.

-Please ensure you reserve your meal by 12noon on the Monday before the Tuesday to book your meal , otherwise you will miss out.
-Simply email to glycmeals@gmail.com, stating in the subject line your surname, meals required and any dietary requirements (ie Biden 2 meals –1 x normal 1 x veg).
+Please ensure you reserve your meal by 10am on the Tuesday to book your meal , otherwise you will miss out.
+Simply email to glycmeals@gmail.com, stating in the subject line your surname, number meals required and any dietary requirements (ie Biden 2 meals –1 x normal, 1 x veg).

 We may require a volunteer or two to assist with table setting / dishing up each week and boat lotto will determine the clearing of plates and clean up.
 If this does not work, members will be randomly selected each week to ensure we share the load.